Here's How Social Media Can Stop Your Case Dead In It's Tracks

 I'd like to tell you a little story.
 It's a tale often told about how the insurance company will trail you, monitor you, and try to catch you doing something, anything that will help them in their case against you.
 Even normal activities within your restrictions, and even doctor-recommended actions can be twisted and used against you.

 They used to do this using investigators who would tail you and videotape you.
 But times have changed.

 And I have a few tales like this up my sleeve, but I'll just tell one of them today.

 Let's call her Client (I know, boring but what can you do).
-So, Client has a serious head injury and she has been pretty much housebound since her injury last year.
-She is seeing several specialists (when you have a serious head injury it affects the eyes, the motor skills, vestibular center, attention span, neurology, neuropsychological messaging).
-And Client has the whole nine yards.
+So, Client had a serious head injury and she has been pretty much housebound since her injury last year.
+She was seeing several specialists (when you have a serious head injury it affects the eyes, the motor skills, vestibular center, attention span, neurology, neuropsychological messaging).
+And Client had the whole nine yards.

-Her doctors are working with her to slowly, over time acclimate herself to the busyness of the outside world, and encouraged her to go to an outdoor festival.
-I know exactly what that's like - I've had a vestibular head injury.
-It's training your brain to do the skills it used to have before the injury, like processing multiple points of information at once.
+Her doctors were working with her to slowly, over time acclimate herself to the busyness of the outside world, and encouraged her to go to an outdoor festival.
+She had a vestibular head injury.
+She needed to train her brain to do the skills it used to have before the injury, like processing multiple points of information at once.
 Such as the auditory and visual functions that are compromised with a concussion.

-So, she followed her doctor's orders, and she posted about it on Instagram.
+So, she followed her doctor's orders, and she posted about the festival on Instagram.

 Everything about this situation is totally fine up until the time that she posted on Instagram.
 And publicly, not privately.

-I'll tell you why that matters.
-If you are posting privately, the insurance company lawyers have to get a subpoena in order to see it and they probably won't because it's a huge pain in the you-know-what.
+If you are posting privately, the insurance company lawyers have to get a subpoena in order to see it and they probably won't because it's a huge pain.
 But posting publicly requires them to do absolutely no work at all except type your name into a search engine and pull up your account.